Lena Waithe Reveals That She Quietly Married Her Longtime Girlfriend, Alana Mayo

 Waithe and Mayo began dating in 2014.
 The couple was together for three years before getting engaged in Tokyo on Thanksgiving Day 2017.
 Instead of an engagement ring, Waithe opted to wear engagement sneakers, which Mayo gifted to her while they were in Tokyo.
 While the couple is seemingly private, Waithe often gushes about her wife on social media.
 Mayo has also been seen with Waithe on the red carpet of various awards shows.

-Waithe’s newfound marital bliss comes weeks before she premieres her latest film project.
-In addition to her television shows like The Chi and upcoming projects, the writer is set to premiere her first feature film, Queen and Slim starring Daniel Kaluuya and Jodie Turner-Smith.
+Waithe’s newfound marital bliss comes weeks before she premieres her new movie.
+In addition to her television shows like The Chi and upcoming projects, the writer is set to premiere her first feature film, Queen and Slim, starring Daniel Kaluuya and Jodie Turner-Smith.